 Accounting for the backfire effect

-One thing that you need to keep in mind when arguing against people who use appeals to nature is the backfire effect, which is a cognitive bias that sometimes causes people to cling more strongly to their beliefs when they are presented with information that contradicts them.
+When arguing against people who use appeals to nature, you should keep in mind the backfire effect, which is a cognitive bias that sometimes causes people to cling more strongly to their beliefs when they are presented with information that contradicts them.

-Because of this effect, when you point out the flaws in an appeal to nature argument, people may cling to their fallacious reasoning even more strongly.
-To mitigate this effect, you don’t want to be too confrontational.
-This means that if you actually want to change the other person’s mind, the best course of action is to help them see the gap in their logic themselves, by introducing your counterarguments slowly, and letting them understand the issue with their original stance.
+Because of this effect, pointing out the logical flaws in an appeal to nature argument might cause an adverse reaction, and lead your opponent to cling even more strongly to their fallacious reasoning.
+To mitigate this, you should avoid being too confrontational when pointing out the issues with this type of reasoning.
+Specifically, this means that if you actually want to change the other person’s mind, the best course of action is to help them see the gap in their logic themselves, by introducing your counterarguments slowly, and helping them internalize the issue with their original stance.

-For example, if you want to point out that just because something is natural doesn’t mean that it’s good, you can help the other person reach that conclusion themself, by presenting them with relevant information, rather than by stating this directly.
-If someone says that a certain herbal medication is safe because it’s plant-based and therefore ‘natural’, your first instinct might be to say something like:
+For example, if you want to point out that just because something is natural that doesn’t mean that it’s good, you can help the other person reach that conclusion themself, by presenting them with relevant information, rather than by stating this directly.
+That is, if someone says that a certain herbal medication is safe because it’s plant-based and therefore ‘natural’, your first instinct might be to say something like:

 Well, cyanide is plant-based and natural too, so I guess natural doesn’t always mean that it’s safe.